 - Keet: Phil himself.

-- Name's the Same: Invoked in his review of Music From Another Dimension, when he notices two songs have the names of "Oh Yeah" and "Can't Stop Lovin' You".
-This prompts him to ask whether Aerosmith have been raiding Sammy Hagar's discography for song titles.
+- Name's the Same: Invoked in his review of Music From Another Dimension, when he noticed two songs have the names of "Oh Yeah" and "Can't Stop Lovin' You".
+This prompted him to ask whether Aerosmith have been raiding Sammy Hagar's discography for song titles.

 - Van Halen III.
-Crosses over with Berserk Button.
+Crossed over with Berserk Button.

-- Fond of using an Imagine Spot to create comedic versions of how certain songs are created.
+- Was fond of using an Imagine Spot to create comedic versions of how certain songs were created.

-- Likes playing the songs over things he feels appropriate, and does this for songs he likes and dislikes.
+- Liked playing the songs over things he felt appropriate and did this for songs he liked and disliked.

-- Scare Chord: In an Imagine Spot in his review of Chickenfoot III, this plays when Michael Anthony is shocked by a discovery of Sammy Hagar's.
+- Scare Chord: In an Imagine Spot in his review of Chickenfoot III, this played when Michael Anthony was shocked by a discovery of Sammy Hagar's.